 Any additional information should be kept to a minimum and appear after the important details.
 For example, you might want to remind customers of a cancellation fee but keep it short (and friendly!)

 Choose the right tone for your message.
 You want to sound professional but approachable.
 Make sure that the customer feels comfortable enough to cancel if they can’t make their appointment.
 After all, a cancellation in advance is much better than a no-show.

-Personalizing the message always creates a good impression and a friendly tone.
-Opening with the customer’s name can be implemented easily, and even bulk SMS messages can address each customer by name using mail merge facilities.
+Personalising the message always creates a good impression and a friendly tone.
+Open with the customer’s name can be implemented easily, and even bulk SMS messages can address each customer by name using mail merge facilities.

 4. Use a call-to-action

 Make sure you ask your customer to respond.
 Even if the customer just responds by texting ‘Y’ for ‘yes’, this firms up the appointment in their mind and they are more likely to attend.